christorreed/ReeditShipManagement/README.md

 ![HUD1 LCD Screen](/img/hud1.png "HUD1 LCD Screen")

 This screen is the "Header", like the title page of all LCD screens.
-It contains a few pieces of infomation...
+It contains a few pieces of information...
 * The currently configured ship name, at the top.
 Our example ship is called Nascent.
 * The currently selected stance, below the name.
 Our example is in Docking stance.
 * The spinners, the alternating squares in the corner.
 These simply indicate that the script is still running